ardhuin/DetectHsStorm/README.md

 # DetectHsStorms
 This is a python code for detecting and tracking "storms" of Significant wave height (Hs) in models.
+Additional tools have been added for detecing storms in satellite data

 N.B: More infos on the code can be found in **doc.pdf**